gunnarx/franca_install_automation/README.md

 Tips
 ----
+   The VM is configured with 1.5 GB RAM.
+You may want to modify the Vagrantfile or simply your resulting VM if you are doing large builds.
+   I am not sure what is required except that 512MB was not enough and this seems to work to run Franca tests at least.

    Note, in a Vagrant box you can share files through the /vagrant directory:
    On host: it's THIS directory, where you have Vagrantfile and this README On Virtual Machine:   Mounted at /vagrant

-   You can also get a command line on the VM using vagrant ssh, but that's not too useful for eclipse:
+   You can also get a direct command line on the VM using vagrant ssh, but that's not too useful for running eclipse:

    $ vagrant ssh